cbdevnet/midimonster/README.md

 Lines starting with a semicolon are treated as comments and ignored.
 Inline comments are not currently supported.

+Configuration files may be included recursively in other configuration files using the syntax `[include <file>]`.
+This will read the referenced configuration file as if it were inserted at that point.

 Example configuration files may be found in [configs/](configs/).

 ### Backend and instance configuration